 |John Hull||Co-opted||26.3.15-25.3.19||• Health Safety and Welfare Committee Vice Chair|

 How are governors appointed?

 The majority of governors are now in the 'co-opted' category.
 When vacancies arise, new governors can be appointed by the Governing Body as co-opted governors based on the skills they offer.
 Co-opted governors can come from the general public and may include those eligible to stand for other categories, although there is a limit on the numbers that can be drawn from the staffing body.
-At present the governors would be particularly interested in applicants who self-identify with the BME community or who have experience in the building industry.
+At present the governors would be particularly interested in applicants who either self-identify with the BME community, have experience in the building industry or who might aspire to become a Chair of Governors.
+Training is provided.
 An application form is available here which should be completed along with a skills form here and returned to the Clerk to the Governors at email@example.com who would be happy to answer any queries.